-'''

 httpClient:

 tls:

 protocol: TLSv1.2

 verifyHostname: true

 keyStorePath: /path/to/file

 keyStorePassword: changeit

 keyStoreType: JKS

 trustStorePath: /path/to/file

 trustStorePassword: changeit

 trustStoreType: JKS

-trustStoreType: JKS

-trustStoreType: JKS

 trustSelfSignedCertificates: false

 supportedProtocols: TLSv1.1,TLSv1.2

 supportedCipherSuites: TLS_ECDHE_ECDSA_WITH_AES_128_CBC_SHA256

-'''

-Name De- Description fault protocol TLSv1 .2The default protocol the client will attempt to use during the SSL Handshake.
-See here for more information. verifyHost- true Whether to verify the hostname of the server against the hostname presented in the name server certificate. keyStorePath (none) The path to the Java key store which contains the client certificate and private key. keyStorePass- (none) The password used to access the key store. word keyStoreType JKS The type of key store (usually JKS, PKCS12, JCEKS, Windows-MY, or Windows-ROOT). trustStorePath (none) The path to the Java key store which contains the CA certificates used to establish trust. trustStorePass- (none) The password used to access the trust store. word trustStoreType JKS The type of trust store (usually JKS, PKCS12, JCEKS, Windows-MY, or Windows-ROOT). trustSelf- false Whether the client will trust certificates of servers that are self-signed.
-SignedCertifi- cates supportedPro- (none) A list of protocols (e.g., SSLv3, TLSv1) which are supported.
-All other protocols will tocols be refused. supportedCi- (none) A list of cipher suites (e.g., TLS_ECDHE_ECDSA_WITH_AES_128_CBC_SHA256) pherSuites which are supported.
+Name De- fault Description protocol TLSv1 .2The default protocol the client will attempt to use during the SSL Handshake.
+See here for more information. verifyHost- name true Whether to verify the hostname of the server against the hostname presented in the server certificate. keyStorePath (none) The path to the Java key store which contains the client certificate and private key. keyStorePass- word (none) The password used to access the key store. keyStoreType JKS The type of key store (usually JKS, PKCS12, JCEKS, Windows-MY, or Windows-ROOT). trustStorePath (none) The path to the Java key store which contains the CA certificates used to establish trust. trustStorePass- word (none) The password used to access the trust store. trustStoreType JKS The type of trust store (usually JKS, PKCS12, JCEKS, Windows-MY, or Windows-ROOT). trustSelf- false If true, will trust all self-signed certificates regardless of trustStore settings.
+If false, SignedCertifi- trust decisions will be handled by the supplied trustStore. cates supportedPro- (none) A list of protocols (e.g., SSLv3, TLSv1) which are supported.
+All other protocols will tocols be refused. supportedCi- (none) pherSuites which are supported.
 All other cipher suites will be refused.